avkhadiev/bbtoDijet/bbtoDijetAnalyzer/doc/README.md

 WTD:

-1. Add et, phi and eta information for each CSV tag
-2. Try to run with CRAB on a small-ish sample to test memory management
+- Try to run with CRAB on a small-ish sample to test memory management